vimmoos/hwr_scribble/README.md

 # Dead Sea Scroll Project

 Please find the code for task 1/2 @ https://github.com/vimmoos/hwr_scribble
-Plases find the code for task 3 @ https://github.com/benvanderlaan1/HWR
+Please find the code for task 3 @ https://github.com/benvanderlaan1/HWR

 Git clone each repo to each folder and follow instructions in their readme